John

 malodour parameters.

-5. Masdea L, et al. : Antimicrobial activity
+5. Masdea L, et al. : Antimicrobial

-of Streptococcus salivarius K12 on bacteria involved in oral
+activity of Streptococcus salivarius K12 on bacteria

 6. J. Tagg, et al. : Developing Oral